Partha0294/CodeAPITesting/README.md

 Output will produce in a html format.

-Path for the test result: \ITunesAPI\test-output
+Path for the test result: \workspace-directory\project-name\test-output